-You have no doubt heard many times already that your role as a marketer needs to change.
-In fact, your role as a marketer has always been about change, so this is nothing new really.
-What you cannot ignore is that the customer world has changed dramatically in the last five years, and the pace of change is accelerating.
+You have heard many times already that your role as a marketer needs to change.
+In fact, your role as a marketer has always been about change, so this is nothing new, really.
+What you cannot ignore is that the customer world has transformed in the last five years, and the pace of change is speeding up.

-As up-and-coming marketers we were taught all about the 4 Ps–Product, Price, Place and Promotion–and in some industry sectors these still hold true as the foundation elements of a marketing strategy.
-However, the biggest shift away from this has been the customer especially when it comes to the way that they engage with companies and what they want from you.
+As up-and-coming marketers, they taught us all about the 4 Ps–Product, Price, Place and Promotion–and in some industry sectors, these still hold true as the foundation elements of a marketing strategy.
+However, the biggest shift away from this has been the customer, especially with how they engage with companies and what they want from you.
 Now, 96% of us research online before any major purchase and 70% of consumers prefer getting to know a company through articles as opposed to through ads.

-We saw this shift start to happen in the 1990s as CRM systems started to become prevalent.
+We saw this shift start in the 1990s as CRM systems became prevalent.
 These implementations focused on processes and a “single customer view” and not actually the customer and their journey.
-As marketers though, we saw the benefits of the CRM systems allowing us to manage direct campaigns and have “closed-loops” on our campaigns so we could see who responded.
+As marketers, we saw the benefits of the CRM systems, allowing us to manage direct campaigns and have “closed-loops” on our campaigns so we could see who responded.
 We also developed segmentation strategies to varying levels of success.
 These segments allowed us to gather some “insights” on how groups of customers would behave.

-There are famous examples where this helped with product development such as the detailed study by Howard Moskowitz of the types of spaghetti sauce and horizontal segmentation.
-By providing a large number of options for consumers, Moskowitz pioneered the idea of intermarket variability as applied to the food industry.
+There are famous examples where this helped with product development, such as the detailed study by Howard Moskowitz about the types of spaghetti sauce and horizontal segmentation.
+By providing many options for consumers, Moskowitz pioneered the idea of inter-market variability as applied to the food industry.

-But the way people behave and buy has changed so fundamentally within the last five years due to digital enablement that it requires a complete rethink of our approach to customers and to how we achieve our commercial goals.
+But the way people behave and buy has changed so fundamentally within the last two years because of digital enablement and a global pandemic that it requires a complete rethink of our approach to customers and to how we achieve our commercial goals.
 Coupled with that are the possibilities of what we can do with technology to manage our marketing strategy and align it to the customer behaviour change.

 The key changes are these: